tabatkins/kdlpy/README.md

 	like `0x1b` for hex numbers.
 	When `False`, the printer always outputs decimal numbers.

-	Again, this only has an effect on kdlpy objects;
+	Again, this only has an effect on kdl-py objects;
 	native Python numbers are printed as normal for Python.

 * `exponent: str = "e"`